-Rob joined nib nz limited as Chief Executive Officer and a Director in May 2013 and nib nz insurance limited in April 2022.
-Rob is the Chairman of nib Travel Pty as well as nib's joint venture with Chinese pharmaceutical company, Tasly and Chairman of Auoha Insurance.
+Rob joined nib nz limited as Chief Executive Officer and Director in May 2013 and nib nz insurance limited in April 2022.
+Rob is the Chief Executive Officer of nib Travel and Chairman of Auoha Insurance.
 He is also an Industry Representative for New Zealand's Insurance and Financial Services Ombudsman Commission.